mtalonso/Analysis-of-Point-In-Time-Count/README.md

 ## Analysis of Data Set

 This analysis will begin by examining the characteristics of the CoCs themselves to gain a rough understanding of how communities are designed.
 Next, an aggregated analysis of the PIT count results will be examined from a national, state, and community level to observed changes between 2018 and 2019, or to observe the amount of homelessness when compared to different communities/ regions.

+## R Markdown
+A R Markdown version of this report can be found at: https://rpubs.com/mtalonso/PITCOUNT